About this mod

 START THE EXPORT!

-Closes the Pip-Boy and starts the export process.
+Closes the Pip-Boy or the terminal and starts the export process.

 First the settlement will be scanned for assets that are actually valid regarding your export settings.